 If you have been a follower of Everyday Edits you know I am passionate about my furniture.
-I got a lot love when I published the story behind our dining room table.
-And, this is hands down our most popular piece of furniture.
+I got a lot of love when I published the story behind our dining room table.
+And these chairs are hands down one of my favorite finds at Homegoods!
 But, today is about the painted hutch in our living room.
-The painted hutch is a story about redemption and finding one’s place in a space.
-It was a lesson in patience and process.
+The painted hutch was a lesson in patience and process.

-Yes, I am talking about the painted hutch that found its way in a brownstone-ish home in the suburbs of Denver.
+Yes, I am talking about the painted hutch that found its way into a brownstone-ish home in the suburbs of Denver.

 I loved the Kendall Charcoal grey on the exterior and kept the inside a creamy white.
 But when it came to the fun part of staging the hutch, the accessories got lost.